matter-labs/zksync-web-era-docs/docs/tools/hardhat/hardhat-zksync-vyper.md

       zksync: true,
     },
   },
-  // Currently, only Vyper ^0.3.3 is supported.
+  // Currently only Vyper v0.3.3 and v0.3.8 versions are supported.
   vyper: {
     version: "0.3.3",
   },